 A 162 Executive Bonus works for business owners because the business gets a full tax deduction for the bonus paid into the annuity.
 The executive takes the bonus into income in the current year.

-The bonus applies only to those employees in the top 15% for salary.
+The bonus applies only to those employees in the top 15% of earners.

 The employer could provide a second bonus sent to the IRS to cover the tax on the two bonuses provided.